 The idea that doing a little bit of everything to be successful is by far one of the biggest hoaxes in the business world.

-In fairness, successful marketing all depends on how you define success, but you'd be amazed at how many companies forget to think about defining success at the start of a new strategy, instead, choosing to judge success of the number of views a blog post gets or the number of new followers they gain.
+Successful marketing all depends on how you define success, but you’d be amazed at how many companies forget to think about that at the start of a new strategy, instead, choosing to judge success of the number of views a blog post gets or the number of new followers they gain.

 How to define success

-If they say, ‘30% increase in website visits’ or ‘coverage in all the major vertical press’ or ‘20% increase in my social followers’ – I know it’s time to walk away.
+If they stubbornly say they want ‘a 30% increase in website visits’, ‘coverage in all the major vertical press’ or ‘20% increase in my social followers’ – I know it’s probably time to walk away.

-When asked the same question, this type of client would reply along the lines of ‘I want to grow my revenue by 20%, this is based on increasing customer retention by 10% and winning 2 new customers a month with an average spend of 200k per annum.
-In addition, I want to achieve a net profit margin of 15%.
-Prove to me that working with you has got me closer to those objectives and I will deem the relationship a success’
+When asked the same question, someone who knows what they’re doing would reply along the lines of: ‘I want to grow my revenue by 20%, which is based on increasing customer retention by 10% and winning 2 new customers a month with an average spend of 200k per annum.
+In addition, I want to achieve a net profit margin of 15%.’

 How to achieve business growth